Tsadriu/FlyffUniverseLauncher/README.md

 * News tab at the start of the program.
 * Can switch between users.
 * Custom resolution on program launch.
+* Press F11 to enter full screen ('Escape' doesn't remove the full screen, hurray!).
+Press F11 to remove the full screen.

 ## Supported Platforms
 - [x] [Windows](https://github.com/Tsadriu/FlyffUniverseLauncher)